A Model Solution for Al-Quds: Justice & Umar’s Assurance of Safety

 There are some misunderstandings regarding this document as well.
 Umar’s Assurance of Safety to the people of Aelia is most of the time qualified as a ‘pact’.
 This can be true only if it is used in the meaning of ahid which is something unilateral, not of muâhede which is bi- or multilateral.
 The inclination to call it a ‘pact’ in the latter sense is incorrect, for we cannot encounter with anything neither a name nor a signature concerning the other party.
 Another problematic issue regarding the text of the Assurance is that we have various versions of it which were transferred or cited by a number of people such as Yakubî, İbn-ul Bitrik and Al-Taberî –whose text we handle in this text-, Muhammad b.
 Umar Al-Vakidî and lastly Christian Orthodox Patriarchate.
 For this reason, there are many people who do not accept the legitimacy of the text to them which we can never be sure about.
 There is another tendency which is just the opposite; to accept the text without any interrogating.
 These are the two extremes in approaching this important text.
 What is to be done is to compare the content of the text with the content of Islam and other related practices.
 Through this methodology, we can better understand the imperfections of any dubious historical text.
 Within this scope, when this method is applied to the text of Assurance, we see that there is an inconsistency between the text –which neglects the Jews in the city- and the Islamic approach to the non-Muslims.
 For Islam, Jews and Christians belong to the same group of people called ahl-i kitab.
 Which means that the legal provisions adjudicated to the Christians are completely the same with those of Jews.
 Although Jews are not mentioned in the text, they were included in this Assurance of Safety in practice.
 Because Islam accepts diversity and pluralism as the main rule of human life and one of the sunnatullah in the universe, and rejects the dominance of any specific ethnicity or religion over the other.
 Hence, this Assurance emphasizes this vision of Islam, and attempts to create a peaceful pluralist society.

-In the Assurance, the on basic issues stand out: the attempt to create a new society and environment and regulate them on the basis of Islamic understanding of peaceful coexistence.
+In the Assurance, the one basic issues stand out: the attempt to create a new society and environment and regulate them on the basis of Islamic understanding of peaceful coexistence.
 Umar granted an assurance of security for the lives, properties and beliefs of all the people living in the city regardless of their identities.
 While Jews and Christians reciprocatively destroyed the holy places of one another when taken control over the other, Islam granted religious freedom to the people as witnessed in the text: “Their churches will not be inhabited (taken over) nor destroyed (by Muslims)”.
 Beyond this, Umar himself and the Muslims in the city cleaned the holy places of the Jews dirtied and used as a dump by the Christians.
 They would not be compelled to convert to Islam as well.
 Concisely, this Assurance explains the responsibilities of the Muslim administration towards the people of Aelia, and the duties of the latter for the former.
 The first and foremost of these duties of the dhimmisis to give jizyah.
 The other is to obey the rules laid down by Muslim administration to be able to preserve the stability and peace in the region.
 It is obvious that this tax did not constitute a burden for the non-Muslim population.

 Umar’s Assurance of Safety allowed the non-Muslims of al-Quds freedom in every sense of the word.
 More specifically, it is the first and most prominent guarantee of religious freedom not only in the history of al-Quds, but also in world history.
 For the next centuries, it constituted the basis of Muslim rule in the region and the long-awaited pacific life.
 But in the twentieth century, with the arrival of the Zionists to the region, despite the harsh opposition of Muslims, Jews and Christians together, the period of peace was gradually halted leaving its place to intolerance, exclusion of the other, suppression and everlasting conflict between the people who once peacefully coexisted.
 The reason for the current century-old ongoing atrocities is mostly the total recession of justice from the region, the exclusion of the local people from where they live for centuries, the constriction of the rights of the people which are not represented by the illegitimate ruling authority.
-Taking over the country illegally, exiling the Palestinians, building walls between the people, seizing the Muslims’ private properties, houses and lands, and the recent announcement of assigning the capital status of Israel to al-Quds are all practices which are just the opposite of what the Muslims had done when they took control over the city.
+Taking over the country illegally, exiling the Palestinians, building walls between the people, seizing the Muslims’ private properties, houses and lands, and the recent announcement of assigning the capital status of Israel to al-Quds are all practices which are just the opposite of what the Muslims had done when they took control of the city.
 For the last century, al-Quds has been witnessing one of the cruelest periods of its history again.
 The only thing that the city and the people living in the region need is justice.
-So justice, is both the remedy for the current problems and the one key to possess the city in the long-run.
+So justice is both the remedy for the current problems and the one key to possess the city in the long-run.

 See.
 Abd al-Fattah El-Awaisi (trns.), “Umar's Assurance of Aman to the people of Aelia (Islamicjerusalem): A Critical Analytical Study of al-Tabari’s Version”.